dimpolitik/MovCLUfish/README.md

 TMC method is run through the *tmc.m* and *visualise_tmc.m* files.

-Please explore the source files for understanding the main inputs and outputs of the functions built in.
+Please explore the source files for understanding the main inputs and outputs of the functions.

 % Example of use:\
 load import_fish_tracks;\